-Our policy is based on the International Convention on the Rights of the Child legislation relating to the Rights of the Child (in particular Articles 19 and 24), the European Convention on the exercise of Children's Rights, the Commissioner for the Protection of Children's Rights Law.
+Our policy is based on the International Convention on the Rights of the Child legislation relating to the Rights of the Child1, the European Convention on the exercise of Children's Rights, the Commissioner for the Protection of Children's Rights Law.
 This policy is also based on UK best practice and NSPCC guidelines.